New vs Old Tax Regime 2026-27 Compared

 - Tax: ₹10,02,500 + cess = ₹10,42,600

-- Income < ₹12 lakh → New regime almost always wins (zero tax under new regime)
+- Income < ₹12 lakh → New regime almost always wins (zero tax)

 - Income ₹12–15 lakh → New regime usually wins unless deductions exceed ₹3.5L